bdavidxyz/protheme/_posts/2016-05-18-how-to-name-css-classes.md

 ## 1. Put the class name at the lowest possible level

-It impact how classes will be named.
+It impacts how classes will be named.
 Always use the class name directly on the HTML element you want to style, even if seems to cost an extra effort.
 Check the article of Chris Coyer below if it is not clear why.

 **Example :**